AbooJan/AJNetworking-Swift/README.md

 # AJNetworking-Swift
-A Network Framework basic on Alamofire and EVReflection.
+A Network Framework basic on Alamofire and HandyJSON.
 Swift version is `3.1`.

 ---